 If we enter into clinical trials, the results from nonclinical testing or early clinical trials of a product candidate may not predict the results that will be obtained in subsequent subjects or in subsequent human clinical trials of that product candidate or any other product candidate.
 For example, in September 2018, we announced topline results of the interim analysis of our ENVISION Phase 3 study of givosiran.
 Although the clinical data from the interim analysis are encouraging, the data are preliminary in nature, based on a surrogate biomarker that is reasonably likely to predict clinical benefit, and based on a limited number of patients with AHPs.
 In addition, the favorable interim analysis results from the ENVISION Phase 3 study may not be predictive of the final results, and there can be no guarantee that the final data will be sufficient to serve as the basis for a future NDA, or MAA filing.
 There is a high failure rate for drugs proceeding through clinical studies.
-A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, and any such setbacks in our clinical development could have a material adverse effect on our business and operating results.
+A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving promising results.
 Moreover, ONPATTRO and our current product candidates, including givosiran, lumasiran, vutrisiran, fitusiran and inclisiran, each employ novel delivery technologies that have yet to be extensively evaluated in human clinical trials and proven safe and effective.

 In addition, we, the FDA or other applicable regulatory authorities, or an IRB, or similar foreign review board or committee, may delay initiation of or suspend clinical trials of a product candidate at any time for various reasons, including if we or they believe the healthy volunteer subjects or patients participating in such trials are being exposed to unacceptable health risks.
 Among other reasons, adverse side effects of a product candidate or related product on healthy volunteer subjects or patients in a clinical trial could result in our decision, or a decision by the FDA or foreign regulatory authorities, to suspend or terminate the trial, or, in the case of regulatory agencies, a refusal to approve a particular product candidate for any or all indications of use.
 For example, in October 2016, we announced our decision to discontinue development of revusiran, an investigational RNAi therapeutic that was being developed for the treatment of patients with cardiomyopathy due to hATTR amyloidosis.
 Our decision followed the recommendation of the revusiran ENDEAVOUR Phase 3 study DMC to suspend dosing and the observation of an imbalance in mortality in revusiran-treated patients as compared to those on placebo.
 We conducted a comprehensive evaluation of the revusiran data and reported the results of our evaluation in August 2017.
-Following our evaluation, we continue to believe that the decision to discontinue development of revusiran of an investigation strategy.
-In September 2017, we reached alignment with study investigators and the FDA on safety measures and a risk mitigation strategy to enable resumption of dosing in clinical studies with fitusiran, including our Phase 2 OLE study, and the ATLAS Phase 3 program, including protocol-specified guidelines and additional investigator and patient education concerning reduced doses of replacement factor or bypassing agent to treat any breakthrough bleeds in fitusiran studies.
+Following our evaluation, we continue to believe that the decision to discontinue development of revusiran does not affect ONPATTRO or any of our other investigational RNAi therapeutic programs in development.
+In September 2017, we announced that we had temporarily suspended dosing in all ongoing fitusiran studies pending further review of a fatal thrombotic SAE and agreement with regulatory authorities on a risk mitigation strategy.
+In December 2017, we reached alignment with study investigators and the FDA on safety measures and a risk mitigation strategy to enable resumption of dosing in clinical studies with fitusiran, including our Phase 2 OLE study, and the ATLAS Phase 3 program, including protocol-specified guidelines and additional investigator and patient education concerning reduced doses of replacement factor or bypassing agent to treat any breakthrough bleeds in fitusiran studies.